catmaid/CATMAID/sphinx-doc/source/installation.rst

 CATMAID offers a growing set of :ref:`tools <tools>`.
 To not overload the user-interface, all tools which go beyond navigation are hidden by default.
-Which tools are visible is stored a :ref:`user profile <user-profiles>` for each user.
+Which tools are visible is stored in a :ref:`user profile <user-profiles>` for each user.
 You can adjust these settings at the bottom of the page while editing a user in the admin interface.